-Our new partnership with Beanstalk is giving poorer children in the UK the reading skills they need for a better future.
+In partnership with Beanstalk, our Born to Read programme is giving poorer children in the UK the reading skills they need for a better future.

-But far too many boys and girls in the UK fall badly behind in literacy in their first few years at school.
-Most of these children never catch up, leaving school without basic reading skills or good qualifications.
+But far too many boys and girls in the UK fall behind in literacy in their first few years at school.
+And this is even more common among children from poor or disadvantaged families.

 That's why we've launched Born to Read.

 We're working in partnership with Beanstalk – an organisation with over 40 years’ experience in helping children learn to read.

 Our programme will provide almost 8,000 more reading helper placements to support 23,000 pupils in schools across the UK.

 Together we can break the cycle that keeps people poor – generation after generation.

 Are you passionate about reading?
 Help us to reach more children by volunteering now.